 At certain points during the exercise you will be asked questions about the material.
 You are welcome and indeed invited to take notes as you go along and use your notes to answer the questions.
 If you study the exercises as part of a course it is a good idea to keep your notes for later studies when you prepare yourself for the end of term examination.
 Of course, many scientists, lecturers and students believe that notes can also be kept beyond the examination date and be useful later in life ...

-So let us start with Exercise 1: Map projections as essential tools of physical oceanography.
+So let us start with Exercise 2: The topography of the ocean floor.